-This feature allows the user to recall the stored channels using the MR button.
+This feature allows the user to recall the stored channels in the memory.

-To access the stored channels, simply press the "MR" button, and the "A" will appear at the right side on the LCD.
-Press the MR button again to cycle through A - B - C groups and flashing A - B - C.
+To access channels in the Memory, simply press the "MR" button, and the "I" will appear at the right side on the LCD.
+Press the memory button you want to access from I to III Group.